mattmakai/fullstackpython.com/source/content/pages/introduction.rst

 So now what?
 Definitely read Kenneth Reitz's
 `The Hitchhiker’s Guide to Python <http://docs.python-guide.org/en/latest/>`_ if you have not already.
-If you're not coming from a non-development background, I wrote a
+If you're not coming from a non development background, I wrote a
 `Learning Python <http://www.mattmakai.com/learning-python-for-non-developers.html>`_
 blog post you may find useful.